 Truth be told, I never liked coleslaw growing up.
 Actually, not until well into my adulthood.
 The problem was that I had only ever experienced soggy, overly sweetened coleslaw and it was terrible.
 But then I tried making an Asian-inspired version with a ginger peanut dressing and I was hooked on the combination of textures and flavors.
 It was just a matter of finding an easy homemade coleslaw dressing that I loved.

 Leave it to the ladies over at Our Best Bites to find the One.
 They call it a Memphis-style coleslaw, although for the life of me I can't figure out why Memphis might be able to claim this coleslaw as opposed to coleslaw through the rest of the South.
 This recipe is almost the same as theirs except with just a few slight modifications for my tastes.

 The crunchy cabbage, which is a fairly bland vegetable on it's own, serves as a vehicle for the creamy, wonderful homemade coleslaw dressing that is a tangy combination of mayo, apple cider vinegar, sugar, and a few other special additions that enhance this coleslaw from boring to one that is a real crowd pleaser.

 And it's super easy to throw together by using a bag of pre-shredded tricolor coleslaw blend from the store.
-Although you are welcome to grab a mandolin or food processor and shred your own if you prefer!
+Although you are welcome to grab a mandolin or food processor (affiliate link) and shred your own if you prefer!